 Technical Abilities

-Creating a course is one thing — but being able to actually get it online, and make sure that everything works properly is another story altogether.
+The first part is a bit easier…you’ve considered your online course ideas and then come up with a winning idea.
+Then you create the course.
+Great!
+But being able to actually get it online, and make sure that everything works properly is another story altogether.
 This is why you need to make sure that your chosen platform doesn’t require a lot of technical know-how (if you don’t have it), and is actually fairly easy to use.

 Thinkific